My Experience of Being Stuck in the California Floods of January 2023

 The Capitola Wharf in Santa Cruz County was one of the casualties of California Storms and floods in January 2023

 As a traveller, I have always been fascinated by the beauty of California.
 However, in January 2023, my trip to California took an unexpected turn.
 The Golden State experienced severe flooding in many regions, and unfortunately, my Central Coast Road trip coincided with the floods, and I had to change my travel plans accordingly.
 You can read more about that in my previous blog post.
 I will share what I witnessed during the California floods in this article.
+Despite a fury of storms, what pleasantly surprised me was how quickly California recovered with no or minimal damage to tourism infrastructure.

 Flooding In San Jose